-Pro running coach and yoga instructor Tywon Thompson shares five dynamic stretching exercises for runners.
+Pro running coach and yoga instructor Tywon Thompson shares five dynamic stretching exercises for runners to do before running.

 Importance of pre-run stretches

 When you’re getting ready for a run, your muscles need to be primed for action.
 Enter the dynamic warm-up, a prep for your jogging stretches comprised of active but easy movements.
-When you do dynamic stretches, you put your joints and muscles through a full range of motion.
+When you do dynamic stretches before running, you put your joints and muscles through a full range of motion.
 These stretches help prepare your body for the sprint to come.

 Tywon Thompson, who co-leads November Project Dallas, is a professional running coach and yoga instructor.
 “Many runners do not like to be told they have to or should warm up, myself included.
 However, dynamic stretching plays an essential part in developing good running form and range of motion”, he said.